jserrats/tfm/root_detection/root.md

 Resolving deltas: 100% (735/735), done.
 ```

-Get into the folder and run `gradlew`
+Get into the folder and run `gradlew`.
+Here we are installing a debug version for simplicity, but in this case it does not matter.
+The debug version means that the APK file is signed using a debug key.

 ```console
 $ ./gradlew installDebug